Studio equipment and other items that I use in my home voiceover recording studio.

 Headphones – This is easy, I use the Sony MDR7506 headphones, these are great-sounding, professional quality headphones at a great price.
 I’ve never encountered any headphone I liked better than these.
 Pro tip: if you want to sound like a real voiceover pro at a session, call your headphones “cans.”

-Headset – Believe it or not, this Beebang headset for my cordless phone is a crucial part of my studio gear.
+Headset – Believe it or not, a cordless phone headset like this Beebang headset is a crucial part of my studio gear.
 I use it regularly for phone patch sessions with clients, and the most important features are the extra long mic arm and the built in volume control.
 On my unit, the arm is a little loose and tends to rotate out of position when I don’t want it to, so I use a piece of tape to hold it in place.

-Computer and Software – I use Sound Forge Pro to record and edit all my voiceover, and Vegas Edit to create clips for YouTube and social media.
-I also occasionally use Studio One for multitrack compositing for voiceover demos and other projects.
-I currently run Windows 10 on a custom made PC system.
+Computer and Software – I use Sound Forge Pro to record and edit all my voiceover, and Vegas Pro to create both audio and video versions of my podcast, as well as clips for YouTube and social media, and my voiceover demos.
+I currently run Windows 11 on a custom made PC system.